 Another big problem that I hear about often – and one that I have myself – is Poa Annua.
 Click here to read more about Poa Annua / Annual Bluegrass.
 And for a detailed post about weed control, read How To Get Rid of and Control Weeds in Your Lawn.

-If you didn’t add a winter fertilizer, and didn’t apply fertilizer in April, then apply a half rates of both organic fertilizer and a starter fertilizer.
+If you didn’t add a winter fertilizer and didn’t apply fertilizer in April, then apply a half rate of both organic fertilizer and starter fertilizer.
 The goal here is to get some nitrogen down into the ground now before the dog days of summer arrive.

-To calculate the amount of nitrogen per 1,000 ft2, be sure to be sure to use my free nitrogen calculator.
+To calculate the amount of nitrogen per 1,000 ft2, be sure to use my free nitrogen calculator.

 Always a great idea to incorporate both humic acids and micronutrients into your lawn care plans.
 These, unlike your standard fertilizers, are generally safe to apply during the hot summer months.
 I’ve been using Kelp4Less Extreme Blend and Organic Humic Acid recently and am very pleased with the results.
 Each of these powders are under $20/lb. (with coupon codes) and can be easily mixed for backpack sprayer applications.

 For a new all-in-one option, Kelp4less Green Lawn & Turf contains Extreme Blend, Humic Acid, Molasses Powder, and Iron Sulfate.
 Apply this to established turf as frequently as every two weeks, and 1-2 ounces per gallon per 1,000 sq. ft.

 The increasing outside temperatures, rainfall, and humidity create the perfect recipe for brown patch, leaf spot, and other diseases.
 It’s still a little cool in early May, but be prepared and stay ahead here.
 Apply preventative rates of propiconazole or azoxystrobin in the first week of May.

 Read how to prevent and treat brown patch in lawns for more details and products.